background

 You can save leads and accounts.
 You can build targeted lists of VPs of Sales at SaaS companies with 50 to 200 employees in the DACH region.
 It's incredibly powerful.
 You probably don't need us to know that.

-Your SDR opens Sales Navigator, runs a search, scrolls through profiles, clicks into each one to verify they’re actually still at that company, copies names into a spreadsheet, and then moves to another tool to find their email.
+But here's where it breaks down in practice.
+Your SDR opens Sales Navigator, runs a search, scrolls through profiles, clicks into each one to verify it's a fit, copies the name and title into a spreadsheet, and then moves on to the next one.

 Prospecting databases like Apollo, Cognism, and ZoomInfo provide good data, but never the full picture